Romania’s Painted Easter Eggs: A Story of Art and Tradition

-Spread across all the historical provinces of the country, the art of paining eggs is perhaps best represented in Bucovina, a place of pure spirituality.
-Two museums dedicated entirely to presenting painted eggs can be visited in this region, in Ciocanesti – the National Museum of Painted Eggs – and Moldovita – the International Museum of Eggs Lucia Condrea, each with thousands of eggs exhibited.
+Spread across all the historical provinces of the country, the art of painting eggs is perhaps best represented in Bucovina, a place of pure spirituality.
+Two museums dedicated entirely to presenting painted Easter eggs can be visited in this region, in Ciocanesti – the National Museum of Painted Eggs – and Moldovita – the International Museum of Eggs Lucia Condrea, each with thousands of eggs exhibited.
 Ciocanesti also hosts the most important national painted eggs festival, usually before Easter, and both museums organize workshops and summer schools where visitors can learn the magic of painting eggs.

 These painted eggs are not as fragile as you might imagine and they’re wonderful souvenirs.
 Buy at least one from Bucovina.